From waste to employment: Arequipa builds its green economy

 A project that connects recyclers, companies and municipalities to turn waste recovery into formal employment, stable income and local economic development, through business strengthening and the articulation of the recycling value chain.

 Peru generates more than 9 million tons of waste per year.
-Recycling supports the work of more than 500 thousand people, many of them women and young people who operate in the most vulnerable link of the chain.
+Recycling supports the work of more than 500,000 people, many of them women and young people operating at the most vulnerable link in the chain.
 However, less than 2% is formally recycled.

 In Arequipa, the challenge is concrete: the region generates 355 thousand tons of waste per year.
 Of the total, about 16% corresponds to usable inorganic waste, about 59 thousand tons, but only 6% is recycled at the regional level.
 This reveals a significant gap between the potential for recovery and its effective use.